explyt/explyt-test/README.md

 ### Installation

-We have the first EAP release of Explyt Test.
+Explyt Test 2.0 is the latest version of the plugin.

-In can be requested on https://explyt.com/eap/
+You can download it from the page: https://explyt.com/eap/

-You can also get the free API key with some credits there.
+The [What's new?](https://explyt.com/whats-new/) section contains a list of test generation, and AI assistant features with live demos.

 ### How to start

 Open the general plugin Settings page.
-Here you need to specify LLM provider and model you are going to use and enter the API key.
+Here, you need to specify the LLM provider and model you will use and enter the API key.

 <img width="969" alt="image" src="https://github.com/user-attachments/assets/b173df49-a169-4595-823a-716c242d2d88">